root670/Starch/README.md

   user will be used in the future.
 * Terminal can be accessed by holding `Alt` and pressing `F2` through `F7`.
 * IO boards for pads and/or lights (PIUIO, P4IO, LitBoard, MiniMaid, etc.) aren't supported out-of-the-box.
-If you're able to get any IO boards (PIUIO, P4IO, LitBoard, MiniMaid, etc.) working with Starch, please let me know and I'll look into adding support for it in the installation script.
+If you're able to get any IO boards working with Starch, please let me know and I'll look into adding support for it in the installation script.
 * If using in an SD cabinet with a CRT monitor, you'll need to create a custom X config script similar to how ITG does.